Presently we work on the following programs:

 Some of the children we support are opened to foster care support and adoption.
 Over the years we have realized considerable support from adoptive parents towards the welfare of some of these children.
 Their roles have been of great impact in helping these children be able to achieve a better future.

-Therefore with available resources, we hope to continually provide opportunities for these children that would make them self-reliant and sustainable.
+Therefore with available resources, we hope to continually provide opportunities for these children that would make available Safe and secure environment, Educated and confidence children.

 Foster Care and Adoption